 Experience our “Chicago 101” tour which offers you all of the City’s most popular attractions rolled into one memorable activity.
-This tour includes our most popular parks, fountains, attractions, and lakefront museums!
+This Chicago bike tour includes our most popular parks, fountains, attractions, and lakefront museums!
 All ages and abilities are welcome!
 On this guided Chicago bike tour, you’ll witness breathtaking skyline views and epic monuments.
 Over the course of a leisurely two and a half hours, you’ll explore the stunning lakefront trail, stopping at various world-famous sites along the way.

-This tour has something to offer the whole family; rich with history, photo opportunities, and two-wheeled fun!
+This family friendly tour has something to offer the whole family; rich with history, photo opportunities, and two-wheeled fun!
 Our Chicago’s ‘Greatest Hits’ bicycle tour is the perfect way to see the incredible natural and man-made beauty that the Windy City has to offer!

 The tour begins at the Bobby’s Bike Hike headquarters in Streeterville, where you’ll meet your fun-loving and enthusiastic guide and your ready-to-ride Bobby’s bicycle!
 Offered at both 9:30 am and 6 pm, this tour can be the perfect morning ride or a blissful sunset sensation.

 The journey kicks off with a beautiful lakefront ride past Navy Pier, over the Chicago River.
 With a stunning skyline backdrop, your guide will introduce you to the city and its rich history before leading the group into Millennium Park.

 Millennium Park is home to some of Chicago’s most iconic public sculptures and community spaces including Cloud Gate, better known as “The Bean,” The Crown Fountain, and the Frank Gehry-designed Pritzker Pavilion.